Cisco 8010 Large Density Routers Overview

 RS232 Console

-The RS232 console port in RJ45 form factor on the rear panel of the router provides, transmission (Tx), reception (Rx), and ground (Gnd) information.
+The RS232 console is a port in RJ45 form factor on the rear panel of the router.
+This console provides:

 Online Insertion and Removal

-The router supports the following Online Insertion and Removal (OIR) operations:
+The router supports these online insertion and removal (OIR) operations:

-• When an SFP is removed, there’s no effect on traffic flowing on other ports.
+• When an SFP is removed from a port, there is no effect on the traffic flowing on other ports.

-• When both power supplies are installed and active, the load may be shared between them, or a single PSU supports the whole load.
-When a power supply isn’t working or the input cable is removed, the remaining power supply takes the entire load without disruption.
+• when one power supply is not working or the input cable is removed, the other power supply takes the entire load without disruption.

-• Both the PSUs are field replaceable units and when one PSU is removed or installed there’s no functional impact to the router.
+• Both the PSUs are field replaceable units.
+When one PSU is removed or installed, there is no functional impact to the router.